samarjoe/jupyterlab-autologout/README.md

 # JupyterLab-Autologout Overview

-This Module is a port/rework/migration of CG-Group's autologout-labextension to jupyterlab's new extension in the form of prebuilt packages that can be installed using `pip`
+This Module is a port/rework/migration of CS-Group's autologout-labextension to jupyterlab's new extension in the form of prebuilt packages that can be installed using `pip`

 [CS-Group's autologout-labextension](https://github.com/CNES/autologout-labextension)